MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 + Data from a high-compliance system (such as Dynamics 365 for Sales) might be brought into a less-compliant system (such as the Common Data Service or Dynamics 365 for Operations).
 + Data might be moved between regional data centers, such as North America and Europe.

-Be sure to read the **Privacy Notice and Consent** page carefully, and make sure that the correct persons give consent.
+Be sure to read the **Privacy Notice and Consent** page carefully, and make sure that the correct people give consent.
 We won’t create a project unless consent is given.
 We record the consent in our log files.

 ## Running a project